On the Kodaira dimension of Hurwitz spaces

 \begin{proposition} Assume $k\geq 3$.
 The canonical class of the coarse moduli space $\hh_g^k$ is given by

-where the sum is taken over those boundary divisors $E_{i:\mu}'\subseteq E_{i:\mu}$ with a generic point parametrizing an admissible cover whose source has an irreducible component mapping $2:1$ onto the base for each entry of the subpartition $(2^a)\subseteq \mu$. \end{proposition}
+where the second summation is taken over the boundary divisors $E_{i:\mu}'\subseteq E_{i:\mu}$ defined as the components of $E_{i:\mu}$ with a generic point parametrizing an admissible cover whose source has an irreducible component mapping $2:1$ onto the base and a branch point at the unique node in the base. \end{proposition}

 \begin{proof} We begin by making the following elementary observation.
 Suppose $u \colon Y\rightarrow \PP^1$ is a finite cover from a smooth curve $Y$ such that \emph{at most one} of its branch points is not simple.
 Assume $\phi\colon Y\rightarrow Y$ is an automorphism such that $u\circ \phi=u$.
 Then necessarily $\mbox{deg}(u)=2$ and $\phi$ is the involution of $Y$ changing the sheets of $u$.
 Indeed, considering the covering map $\pi\colon Y\rightarrow Y'$ where $Y':=Y/\langle \phi\rangle$, for each $y\in Y$ the ramification indices at all points in the fibre $\pi^{-1}(\pi(y))$ are the same, precisely equal to $\bigl|\mathrm{Stab}_{\langle \phi \rangle}(y)\bigr|$.
 Applying the Hurwitz-Zeuthen formula $u$ must have at least two branch points, one of which is necessarily simple by assumption.
 This implies $\mbox{deg}(u)=2$.